timmcginley/41934/Concepts/IfcOpenShell/readme.md

 # IfcOpenShell

+IfcOpenShell solves the problem of accessing data and relationships form IFC files in different languages, it provides the basis for BlenderBIM and is a great way to learn about IFC.

 This tutorial site bundles tutorials on IfcOpenShell, including the collection of small reference scripts and how to execute them.
 This repository is work in progress, so please be flexible and patient with scripts that are not working properly.
 Your suggestions are also hugely appreciated in the Issues tab!

 ## Learn IfcOpenShell